Pit Bulls & Parolees

 Pit Bulls & Parolees is an American reality television series on Animal Planet.
 The series, which began in 2009, focuses on the Villalobos Rescue Center, a rescue for dogs, specifically pit bull dogs.

 The show's mission, stated in voiceover during the show's opening credits by founder Tia Maria Torres, is twofold: to combat misconceptions about pit bulls and other similar dogs (often referred to as "bully breeds"), and to provide employment and a stable transition for recent parolees who are trying to return to society.

 Episodes generally feature several stories, and usually include both a dog rescue as well as an adoption.
-Episodes also feature Tia and her family, including daughters Tania and Mariah, adopted twin sons Kanani and Moe, their wives Lizzie and Mariah (or "M2"), and the parolees who work for the rescue, performing daily care training duties and pit bull rescue missions.
+Episodes also feature Tia and her family, including daughters Tania and Mariah, adopted twin sons Kanani and Moe, their wives Lizzy and Mariah (or "M2"), and the parolees who work for the rescue, performing daily care training duties and pit bull rescue missions.